bottletop

 Solution 4.
 Get HDR to perform fixup processing - with HDR in normal mode.

 This solution uses bits of solution 2 and 3.
 It is nowhere as fast as solution 3, but has the benefit of allowing user to watch HDR TV while running the process.
-The runtime for a 10GB file fixup is approximately 1 hour.
-Near the end of that period, you will lose audio and video for roughly 30 minutes.
-(I'll need to perform further tests to confirm this.)
+The runtime for a 7GB file fixup is approximately 1 hour.
+Near the end of that period, you will lose audio and video for roughly 5 minutes.

-The steps are the same as solution 3, except we will use the HDR in normal mode so these are the differences:
+The steps are the similar to solution 3, except we will use the HDR in normal mode so these are the differences:

 No need to start swapfile, it should be in use already.